nitin42/terminal-in-react/README.md

 ## Built-in functionality

-* History of your commands available pressing key up and key down
+* Check history of your commands by pressing key up and key down.

 ## Where to use ?